-A box plot, also called a box-and-whisker plot, shows where a data set is centered and how spread out it is.
-It highlights the median, the middle 50%50\% of the data, and the values near the ends, so you can read the overall shape quickly.
+A box plot, also called a box-and-whisker plot, turns a list of numbers into a compact picture of center and spread.
+It marks the median, the middle 50%50\% of the data, and the values near the ends, so the overall shape reads at a glance.

 IQR=Q3Q1IQR = Q_3 - Q_1

-A larger IQRIQR means the middle half is more spread out.
-A smaller IQRIQR means it is more tightly grouped.
+A larger IQRIQR means the middle half is more spread out; a smaller one means it is tightly grouped.
+The box runs from Q1Q_1 to Q3Q_3, so it contains the middle 50%50\% of the data, with the median drawn inside.

 How To Draw A Box Plot Step By Step